laravel-commode/common/README.md

 ##<a name="service">Installing</a>

-You can install ___laravel-commode/common___ from composer:
+You can install ___laravel-commode/common___ using composer:

-    $> composer require laravel-commode/common
+    "require": {
+        "laravel-commode/common": "dev-master"
+    }

-To enable package you need to register ``LaravelCommode\Common\CommodeCommonServiceProvider``.
-Actually, there are two ways of registering ``LaravelCommode\Common\CommodeCommonServiceProvider`` - first one is common for all service providers: you can simply add it into laravel application config providers list:
+To enable package you need to register ``LaravelCommode\Common\CommodeCommonServiceProvider`` service provider.
+Actually, there are two ways of registering ``CommodeCommonServiceProvider`` - first one is common for all service providers - you can simply add it into laravel application config providers list:

     <?php
         // ./yourLaravelApplication/app/config/app.php